-Information Security Management

-- The goal of IS security
+Information Security Management The goal of IS security

-- How big is the computer security problem?
+- How big is the computer

+- security problem?Responding to security threats

-- Responding to security threats
+- Responding to security the

+Technical safeguards

-- Technical safeguards
+- Technical safeguard

 - Data safeguards

 - Human safeguards

 - Responding to security incidents

-- Those who wish to assess, evaluate, and apply emerging information systems (IS) technology to business. - Those who wish to take an active role in systems development to create an IS that meets their needs. - Those who need to learn how to employ IS to accomplish their job tasks. - ♦ Those who want to use IS to achieve their business strategies.
+- Those who wish to assess, evaluate, and apply emerging information systems (IS) technology to business. - Those who wish to take an active role in systems development to create an IS that meets their needs. - Those who need to learn how to employ IS to accomplish their job tasks. - Those who want to use IS to achieve their business strategies.